-Metalworking is, as its title suggests, working with metals to create individual parts.
-There is a wide range of technologies that are used within metalworking to create all types of products such as small pieces of jewelry all the way to building components and large-scale constructions.
-Most metalworking processes can be categorized into three categories: forming, cutting, or joining.
-However, it’s also important to note that casting is one of the most widespread methods of metalworking and involves pouring metal into a mold, after which is cooled and solidified.
-This guide will attempt to provide an overview of the most prevalent metalworking processes in the manufacturing industry today.
+Metalworking is, as the name suggests, the process of working with metals to create individual parts.
+There is a wide range of technologies that are used within metalworking to create all types of products from small pieces of jewelry all the way to building components and large-scale constructions.

 - Metal bending